FBI documents detail how the Russians try to recruit spies

 The three defendants in the case were charged with participating in a conspiracy to act as a foreign agent in the US without informing the Attorney General.

-Two of the men left the country before the court proceedings and both had diplomatic immunity because of their jobs for the Russian governmentt.
+Two of the men left the country before the court proceedings and both had diplomatic immunity because of their jobs for the Russian government.
 The third individual was arrested by US officials and sent back to Moscow earlier this month after pleading guilty to his crimes in 2015.

 Page, who has consistently said that he did not know the Russians were spies, maintained in statements to CNN that he only "shared basic immaterial information and publicly available research documents," providing "nothing more than a few samples from the far more detailed lectures" he was preparing for his students.